 John comes to us armed with plethora of skills that he isn’t afraid to use!

 With a Diploma in Journalism and a National Certificate in Media and Communication, years as a reporter with Fairfax, and roles in resource and community development, he brings a wealth of experience to the Priority Comms team.

 John is an avid photographer, videographer and pop-culture follower.
-He has his finger on the pulse of what’s trending on social media and counts Hilary Barry and Boh Runga among his followers on Twitter.
+He has his finger on the pulse of what’s trending on social media and counts the likes of Hilary Barry and Boh Runga among his followers on Twitter.

-When he’s not coming up with great ideas in the office, he likes whipping up authentic Italian dishes in the kitchen.
-Having recently shifted back to Christchurch, you're likely to find John out and about on the weekend scoping out the new coffee and brunch spots in town.
+When he’s not coming up with great ideas in the office, he is an avid reader and carpool karaoke enthusiast.
+You're likely to find John out and about on the weekend trying any new coffee and brunch spots in town.

-As a born and bred country girl from rural mid Canterbury, Emily continues to enjoy a range of outdoor pursuits while relishing work in the hustle and bustle of the central city.
+A born and bred country girl from rural mid Canterbury, Emily enjoys a range of outdoor pursuits while relishing work in the hustle and bustle of the central city.